ONSdigital/eq-terraform/README.md

 chmod 400 mykey.pem
 ```

-1. Move the ssh key to `eq-terraform/survey-runner`
+1. Move the ssh key to `eq-terraform/survey-runner-queue`

-1. Copy `terraform.tfvars.example` to `terraform.tfvars` in both author and survey-runner.
+1. Copy `terraform.tfvars.example` to `terraform.tfvars` in both author and all survey-runner-* directories.
 You'll need to change all values containing an 'X' to match your requirements, including the AWS credentials you set up previously.

 1. To deploy survey-runner: